BGowera/motivational_quote_generator/README.md

 ### Aims
 Making this one to get more comfortable with :
 1. Async/await
-2. Working with APIs
+2. Working with APIs/axios
-3. Tailwind CSS
+3. Bootstrap
 #### How to use